heisenxl7/heisenxl7/README.md

 Additionally, I work on creating automation solutions, integrating systems, and eliminating manual processes, which leads to efficiency and time savings for the companies I collaborate with.
 As a developer, I’m always learning new technologies and frameworks, staying up to date with market trends.

-In my spare time, I’m an ethical hacker, exploring the world of cybersecurity responsibly, focusing on system and data protection.

 With a passion for both technology and logistics, I strive to merge these two fields to deliver solutions that generate tangible results.

 Tools I work with: